“Without people, a forest of cherries in full bloom is not pretty, just something to be afraid of.”

 – Ango Sakaguchi

 Although typically described as a horror film, Under the Blossoming Cherry Trees (1975) defies simple categorization.
-This grisly adult fairy tale, currently streaming on FilmStruck, is a strange amalgam of traditional Japanese theater, folktales, ghost stories, social commentary, anti-war sentiment, dark humor and existential philosophy based on a story by Ango Sakaguchi (In the Forest, Under Cherries in Full Bloom).
+This grisly adult fairy tale is a strange amalgam of traditional Japanese theater, folktales, ghost stories, social commentary, antiwar sentiment, dark humor and existential philosophy based on a story by Ango Sakaguchi (In the Forest, Under Cherries in Full Bloom).
 Sakaguchi was a bold libertine and like many postwar Japanese writers and artists, he was also a proponent of the European decadent movement that found beauty in death and death in beauty.
 His wartime experiences deeply impacted him and the writer’s thought-provoking essays and stories expressed his distaste for authority while embracing and eroticizing the destruction that had consumed his country.

 Echoing a storytelling technique he used in Double Suicide, Shinoda begins Under the Blossoming Cherry Trees with a knowing nod to the audience by taking us to a modern-day hanami (flower viewing) festival.
 As we watch the festivities a voice-over tells us that cherry blossoms were once feared and thought to be harbingers of madness.
-This theatrical introduction makes us keenly aware of the artifice of cinema before we’re transported to ancient Japan.
+This theatrical introduction makes us keenly aware of cinema’s artifice and illusion before we’re transported to ancient Japan.

 It’s there that we meet a mountain bandit (Tomisaburô Wakayama) who kidnaps a beautiful woman (Shima Iwashita) after murdering her husband during a robbery.
 When they arrive at the bandit’s hilltop home, the nameless woman immediately begins to manipulate him and he cannot resist her sensual charms.
 She first orders him to kill his other wives then complains endlessly about the rough conditions of mountain life.
 As her demands increase, she orders the bandit to bring her the severed heads of his robbery victims, which become her doll-like playthings.
 The debauched pair eventually move to the capital city where they continue their murder spree but as the rotting skulls begin to pile up the bandit grows restless.
 He decides that he and his blood-thirsty lover should return to the mountains but during their travels, the couple passes through the ominous cherry blossom forest and their picturesque detour has dire consequences for them both.

 The film’s two stars are both remarkable in their unflattering roles.
 Neither is particularly likable but Tomisaburô Wakayama (Lone Wolf and Cub series) brings an earthy humanity to his portrayal of the obsessed mountain bandit.
 In stark contrast, the lovely Shima Iwashita (An Autumn Afternoon , Double Suicide , The Demon ) is bone-chilling as the cadaver craving seductress.
-The actress (she is also the director’s wife), was adept at playing “spider woman” characters who possessed an uncanny power over men but this role seems tailor-made for the femme fatale.
+Iwashita, who also happens to be the director’s wife, was adept at playing “spider woman” characters who possessed an uncanny power over men and this role seems tailor-made for the femme fatale.

 On its surface, Under the Blossoming Cherry Trees can be appreciated as an erotic fable inspired by classic Noh and Kabuki plays as well as Japanese legends about greedy demons and ghosts that feed on human flesh.
 But the film is even more interesting as a social critique.
 Both the director and author of the original story were highly critical of Japan’s participation in WWII and the country’s commitment to imperialism due to the general belief that the Emperor and his ancestors were descendants of gods.
 According to film scholar and translator Sean C. Koble, in Shinoda’s 2003 autobiography, Watashi ga ikita futatsu no Nihon (Two Japan’s I Have Lived In), the director explained: